QuentinRa/blog.quentinra.dev/programming-languages/others/encoding/index.md

 <div class="row row-cols-md-2"><div>

-The division by base is a simple and straightforward way to convert number from any base to any base.
+Division by base is a simple and straightforward way to convert numbers from one base to another.

 * $a = \text{your_number}$
 * $n = \text{your_radix}$